SwethaBatta/RockPaperScissorQuantum/README.md

 Scissors cuts paper
 ```

-## Process description
+## Game implementation
 ```
 - The project uses the quantum computing property - "Superposition" (the idea that a quantum object can exist in multiple states at the same time) for generating a random output which is used for computer's turn in the game.

 - The user's input is collected by a UI widget.

 - Trick case:
   If the user tries to play/win using the same input consecutively more than 3 times, the computer also mimics the user's input creating a dead-end until the user changes his input

  - This feature can find use when in industries where an automated bot/hacker tries to retrieve or win a game by repeatedly using the input which worked previously.